 Answer: No. Upon receipt of your application for admission, the Graduate Admissions Office will obtain your transcript from the Registrar's Office for use in your graduate file.

 Answer: Yes.
-The application fee is a non-refundable processing fee required of all applicants unless the applicant was in an EOP or McNair program as an undergraduate student.
-The applicant should submit the application fee slip indicating previous EOP status.
-Verification of enrollment in one of these programs is required if the applicant's undergraduate college is other than The College at Brockport.
+The application fee is a non-refundable processing fee required of all applicants unless the applicant was in an EOP, HEOP, CSTEP or McNair program as an undergraduate student.
+Verification of enrollment in one of these programs is required and should be submitted to The Graduate School, after the applicant has submitted Part I. In addition, the applicant will need to follow up with an email to firstname.lastname@example.org with the following information: Web ID, phone number, program and semester applicant is applying to.

 Answer: Yes.
 Career Services assist students in locating part-time and summer jobs through various programs, both on campus and with employers in the community.